wyatt88/ec2_graviton_migration/README.md

 ## How It Works

-1. The script retrieves all running x86-based EC2 instances.
-2. It identifies suitable Graviton instance types based on vCPU, memory, and performance equivalence.
+1. It identifies suitable Graviton instance types based on vCPU, memory, and performance equivalence.
-3. It fetches and displays the pricing details of both the current and recommended instance types.
+2. It fetches and displays the pricing details of both the current and recommended instance types.

 ## Limitations